The Art of Bathscaping: How to Run the Perfect Bath

 The basics covered, now’s the time to turn your attention to the tub side.
 The best bathscapes consider what surrounds the bath as much as what goes in it.
 “Candles are non-negotiable.
 I’m a candle addict and have them in every room in my house,” Coonan explains, citing that the most decadent bathscapes are lit by multiple forms of candlelight.
 “More is more in my opinion, so I use tapered dinner candles in fun holders combined with a scented candle to reflect the mood I’m in.
 My default is something deep and woody like Diptyque Feu de Bois or Liberty’s Ianthe candle.”
 Top tip: place candles at the end of the bath furthest from your head to avoid burnt strands.

-Crystals also make for excellent bathfellows.”I’m a bit of a hippy so crystals are a must.
+Crystals also make for excellent bathfellows.
+"I’m a bit of a hippy so crystals are a must.
 I even have a picture of my favourites as the screensaver on my phone,” Coonan adds.
 “I’ll usually place a few of my favourites around the bath depending on my mood; usually lots of amethyst and smoky quartz.”
-That, and a delicious drink.
-Coonan tends to opt for an ice cold glass of wine in a suitably beautiful glass.
-Look to brands like The Glass Studio, Estelle Colored Glass and Casa Celva for satisfyingly colourful vessels that can make a glass of delicious wine taste even better.
+That, and a great drink.
+Coonan tends to opt for an ice cold glass of wine in a suitably beautiful glass that somehow manages to make a delicious wine taste even better.